Bhakti: Jainism

 Bhakti has been a prevalent ancient practice in various Jaina sects, wherein learned Tirthankara (Jina) and human gurus have been venerated with offerings, songs and Āratī prayers.

 Jainism participated in the Bhakti school of medieval India, and has a rich tradition of bhakti literature (stavan) though these have been less studied than those of the Hindu tradition.
 The Avasyaka sutra of Jains includes, among ethical duties for the devotee, the recitation of "hymns of praise to the Tirthankaras" as the second Obligatory Action.
 It explains this bhakti as one of the means to destroy negative karma.
 According to Paul Dundas, such textual references to devotional activity suggests that bhakti was a necessary part of Jainism from an early period.

 According to Jeffery D. Long, along with its strong focus on ethics and ascetic practices, the religiosity in Jainism has had a strong tradition of bhakti or devotion just like their Hindu counterparts.
 The Jain community built ornate temples and prided in public devotion for its fordmakers, saints and teachers.
 Abhisekha, festival prayers, community recitals and Murti puja (rituals before an image) are examples of integrated bhakti in Jain practice.
 Some Jain monks, however, reject Bhakti.

+Among Jain Śvetāmbara Murtipujaka tradition in modern times Vijayanandsuri, Buddhisagarsuri, Panyas Bhadrankarvijay, Kalapurnasuri and Yashovijaysuri, honoured with the title of "Bhaktiyogacharya" among others are well recognised bhaktiyogis.